Deakin University

 BCom (Deakin), FAICD, FAIM, FCPA, FICA, FHRM

-Deakin University Council
+The University Council

-The primary responsibilities of the Council are set down in the Deakin University Act 2009 (VIC) and include:
+The primary responsibilities of the Council include:

 • approving significant commercial activities and systems of control and accountability.

-Ex-Officio Members
+Official Members

-John Stanhope AM – Chancellor (to 31 December 2025)
+Chancellor: Mr John Stanhope AM (to 31 December 2025)

-Professor Iain Martin – Vice-Chancellor
+Vice-Chancellor: Professor Iain Martin

-Professor Judy Currey – Chair of Academic Board (to 31 December 2026)
+Chair of Academic Board: Professor Judy Currey (to 31 December 2026)

-Appointed Members – Ministerial
+Appointed Members (Ministerial)

 Nino Ficca (to 31 December 2026)

-Anoushka Gungadin (to 31 December 2024)
+Anoushka Gungadin (to 31 December 2027)

 Ryan Leemon (to 30 June 2025)

-Dr Lyn Roberts AO - Deputy Chancellor (to 31 December 2025)
+Deputy Chancellor: Dr Lyn Roberts AO (to 31 December 2025)

-Georgina Williams (to 31 December 2024)
+Georgina Williams (to 31 December 2027)

-Appointed Members – Council
+Appointed Members (Council)

-Dianne Angus (to 30 June 2024)
+Dianne Angus (to 30 June 2027)

-Carol Boyer-Spooner - Deputy Chancellor (to 31 December 2024)
+Carol Boyer-Spooner (to 31 December 2027)

 Stephen Bubb (to 31 December 2026)